realworldocaml/book/book/gadts/README.md

     ()
 ```

-With this approach, when you write code to dispatch the RPC, you still
+But with this approach, you still have to handle the error case when
-have to handle the error case, even though we don't intend to use it.
+writing code to dispatch the RPC.

 ```ocaml env=async
 # let dispatch conn =